RobotZapa/machineio/README.md

 ### What is machineio?

+Want to use functional programming on your machine/robot?

-Machineio is a library to help you have a single unified interface for your machines that use more then one micro controller.
+Machineio is a library to help you create a single unified interface for your machines that use one or more micro controllers.
 It helps you quickly create your own functions (functors) for interfacing with hardware.
-The specific hardware you choose to use can later be swapped out with simple modifications of your functor library.
+The specific micro controller(s) you choose to use can later be swapped out with simple modifications of your functor library.
+Devices can be added and controlled over a network with a few simple additions to your functor library.

 # Pin and Group functor model